mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 * `./gradlew <component_name>:test`

-It is normal and expected for the autogenerated bindings to be subtly different from the previous hand-written ones.
-For example, UniFFI insists on CAMEL_CASING variant names in Kotlin enums while the hand-written code does not to this consistently.
+As noted above, it is normal and expected for the autogenerated bindings to be subtly different from the previous hand-written ones.
+For example, UniFFI insists on using SHOUTY_SNAKE_CASE variant names in Kotlin enums while the hand-written code may have used CamelCase.
 Some components also have small naming differences between the Rust code and the hand-written Kotlin bindings, which UniFFI will not allow.